frasertweedale/notes-redhat/dnp3.rst

 Provisioning
 ============

-(Note that *authority* in the following material refers to the DNP3 concept, and not a *certificate authority*.
-Where the latter is meant, the full term *certificate authority* or abbreviation *CA* will be used.)

 - AFAICT the DNP3 *master* and *authority* may reside on the same host, though they are always referred to as separate parties.